Saatvik1/Fishbit/README.md

 * ~~Analyze Fitbit JSON structures for each endpoint~~
 * ~~Get all historical data required and save for analysis in JSON files~~
 * ~~Get myfitnesspal data~~
-* ~~Change google form data collection questions to include stress and specific sleep details~~
+* ~~Change Google form data collection questions to include stress and specific sleep details~~
 * ~~Get google form data~~
-* ~~See if raw json collection is fixed in terms of not collecting any more duplicates~~
+* ~~See if raw JSON collection is fixed in terms of not collecting any more duplicates~~
-* Create .py scripts based off notebooks, for general use
+* Create .py scripts based on notebooks, for general use

 ## Data Wrangling
 * ~~Design a plan to transform data into a structure more suitable for analysis.~~